-The QPK (Quality Pack) bundles have version numbers of the form B.11.31.0809.326a (for the September 2008 release), B.11.31.0903.334a (for the March 2009 release), and so on.
+The QPK (Quality Pack) bundles have version numbers of the form B.11.31.1905.441b (for the May 2019 release).

 If a required bundle, product, or fileset is not installed, then install it.
 See your operating system or software documentation for information about installing products.